dbt-labs/docs.getdbt.com/website/docs/docs/cloud/migration.md

 :::info Rescheduling your migration

-Customers on dbt Cloud Enterprise tiers can postpone their account migration by up to 45 days.
-To reschedule your migration, go to **Account Settings** → **Migration guide**.
+If you're on the dbt Cloud Enterprise tier, you can postpone your account migration by up to 45 days.
+To reschedule your migration, navigate to **Account Settings** → **Migration guide**.

-For help, contact us at [support@getdbt.com](mailto:support@getdbt.com).
+For help, contact the dbt Support Team at [support@getdbt.com](mailto:support@getdbt.com).
 :::

 We highly recommended you take these actions: